ProtoXylos/TheNidavellirProject-Free/README.md

 - **Message Type Validation**: The patch checks for specific message types and sizes, ensuring only valid messages are processed.
 Suspicious message types or incorrect sizes are ignored.

-- **Command Buffer Exploit Prevention**: The patch specifically targets certain command buffer messages (`'e'` type) that could be exploited remotely and ensures they are ignored to avoid misuse.
+- **Command Buffer Exploit Prevention**: The patch specifically targets certain command buffer messages (`'e'` type) that could be exploited remotely, preventing the triggering of popups and other unwanted side effects.

 - **Overflow Protection**: Additional checks are added to prevent buffer overflow scenarios when handling message data.
 If an overflow is detected, the message is discarded to prevent a crash.